 In July 2016, ArtCare received a visit from Salisbury MP John Glen who was interested to find out more about our historic collections and plans for developing our collections.
 At Christmas 2016, we were able to research and share material with Woodgreen Village Hall who have some wonderful murals from 1930s that include Salisbury Infirmary.

-We have appeared on That’s TV Salisbury – you can watch the item on YouTube We also regular contribute to Salisbury Hospital’s social media sites – Facebook and Twitter.
-ArtCare also has a Pinterest account.
+We have appeared on That’s TV Salisbury – you can watch the item on YouTube.
+Salisbury Healthcare History has a dedicated Facebook page where you can keep up to date with news.

 ArtCare have created some exhibition loan panels, handling box items and a series of teachers packs as resources for our history workshops with schools.
 Themes include Medicine from War, Nursing, Florence Nightingale, Science and technology, World War II and field hospitals, Uniforms and Women’s Roles.
 So far workshops have been delivered to Woodford Valley School, Longford School, Old Sarum School and Larkhill Guides.
 In 2017, we are embarking on a project with regular contributors Burgate School whose A Level students will be designing an exhibition entitled ‘Heroes and Inspiration’.
 This takes its impetus from the International Nurse Day celebrations we held here in 2016 and 2017, during which we asked nursing staff who or what inspired them into healthcare.

 We have created a selection of touring exhibition panels available to loan for events.
 Contact us to find out more about hosting our display and opportunities to view it in other community venues.
-If you’d like to know more about history project events or volunteering with ArtCare please email project lead email@example.com or call on 01722 336262 ext 5618.
-For more information on ArtCare visit our website www.artcare.salisbury.nhs.uk
+If you’d like to know more about history project events, are interested in hosting a talk on an aspect of the collection, or would like to volunteer with ArtCare please email project lead firstname.lastname@example.org or call on 01722 336262 ext 5618.
+For more information on ArtCare visit our website www.artcaresalisbury.uk